Actionaly for Parents

 Since it’s conception, Actionaly shifted from a parent focus to serving school districts.

-Now, it's refocusing on parents with a tool to simplify fragmented school communications and support greater engagement.
+Now, it's refocusing on parents with a tool to simplify fragmented school communications and support greater parent engagement.

 Solution